NativeScript/docs-v7/docs/code-sharing/intro.md

 However, when you needed to build both a web and a native mobile app, you had to create two separate projects.
 However this has changed with the dawn of **Schematics** and **ng add**.

-The Angular and NativeScript teams teamed up to create [nativescript-schematics](https://github.com/nativescript/nativescript-schematics), a schematic that enables you to build both web and mobile apps from a single project.
+The Angular and NativeScript teams teamed up to create [nativescript-schematics](https://github.com/nativescript/nativescript-schematics), a schematic collection that enables you to build both web and mobile apps from a single project.

 > Please note that **@nativescript/schematics** works with **@angular/cli: 6.1.0** or newer.